how to export stems for

 Consistent export regions

-The export region for each stem should span the length of your full track. i.e. if your piano only plays for 20 seconds between 1:30 and 1:50 you should still export the track from 0:00 to the track’s end.
+For example: if your piano only plays for 20 seconds between 1:30 and 1:50, you should still export the track from 0:00 to the track’s end.

 This ensures that when the stems are dropped into the mastering project they are all aligned where they need to be.

-Failure to do this not only causes a headache for the mastering engineer but also means that you may experience timing issues in the final master as your engineer will have to manually place each stem.
+Failure to do this not only causes a headache for the mastering engineer, but also means that you may experience timing issues in the final master as your engineer will have to manually place each stem.

 The final stems should look like this: